AidensProjects/docker-automation/README.md

 ### Docker automation tool using python (docker-automation.py)
 ### Built with, Microsoft Windows 10 Home: Version - 10.0.19043

-  What Does this Tool Actually Do? - In Layman Terms:
+<br/>What Does this Tool Actually Do? - In Layman Terms:
   Automate Docker Commands in Windows Terminal Console via Python Allows a user to containerize an application (the application used for demonstration purposes is a website) This is done via Images, said images are able to be automatically created via my automation tool.